 Sunderland Eye Infirmary provides an Ophthalmology Service for people living in Tyne and Wear and Durham.
 It provides treatment in accident and emergency (A&E).
 Outpatient Services and Surgical Services.

-The eye infirmary provides a cataract treatment centre with a purpose-built twin theatre suite, providing day case surgery; an inpatient ward and a dedicated children’s ward.
+The Eye Infirmary provides a cataract treatment centre.
+It has a purpose-built twin theatre suite, providing day case surgery.
+It has an inpatient ward and a dedicated children’s ward.

-Additionally, the Eye Infirmary provides a seven-day ophthalmic accident and emergency (A&E) unit serving the North East.
-The A&E unit treats approximately 30,000 patients per year, who present with conditions ranging from minor irritations to major ocular trauma.
+The Eye Infirmary provides a seven-day ophthalmic accident and emergency (A&E) unit.
+This serves the whole of the North East.
+The A&E unit treats approximately 30,000 patients per year.
+Patients present with conditions ranging from minor irritations to major ocular trauma.

-Sunderland Eye Infirmary
+Sunderland Eye Infirmary is located here:

 Main switchboard: 0191 565 6256

 There is a patient and visitor car park at Sunderland Eye Infirmary.
 You can enter the car park from Queen Alexander Road.
 The overflow car park is behind the main hospital building.

 Sunderland Eye Infirmary is accessible by bus.
 To help you plan your journey to hospital, visit the NEXUS website.
 Here you will find information on bus routes, a live travel map, timetables and a ticket finder.

 If you are travelling by train to Sunderland Eye Infirmary, Sunderland station is approximately ten minutes away from the hospital by road.